Sex dolls, live models make 'virtual intercourse' feel real

 As of this week, those users have an even more intimate and interactive option.

-The big idea might sound like something straight of sci-fi, but here it is: watch a private, one-on-one feed in virtual reality as you have sex with a "teledildonic" sex doll that transmits your tactile data to the model's matching vibrator (and vice-versa).
+The big idea might sound like something straight out of sci-fi, but here it is: Watch a private, one-on-one feed in virtual reality as you have sex with a "teledildonic" sex doll that transmits your tactile data to the model's matching vibrator (and vice versa).

 Virtual, but real